Canada handled the coronavirus outbreak better than United States -PM Trudeau | Health

 Canada handled the coronavirus outbreak better than United States -PM Trudeau

-Canada handled the coronavirus outbreak better than many of its allies, including the United States, Prime Minister Justin Trudeau said on Wednesday in a rare public comment on the faltering U.S. effort.
-Canada - with a population a tenth of the size of the United States - has so far recorded 8,711 deaths and 106,167 cases and Trudeau said the situation was stabilizing, although some hot spots remained.
+Canada handled the novel coronavirus outbreak better than many of its allies, including the United States, Prime Minister Justin Trudeau said on Wednesday, in a rare public comment on the faltering U.S. effort.
+Canada - with a population one-tenth the size of the United States - has so far recorded 8,711 deaths and 106,167 cases and Trudeau said the situation was stabilizing, although some hot spots remained.

-In contrast, the United States has recorded more than 3 million cases and 131,000 deaths.
+In contrast, the United States has recorded more than 3 million cases and 131,336 deaths.
 Authorities have reported alarming upswings of daily case loads in roughly two dozen states over the past two weeks.
-"We were able to control the virus better than many of our allies, particularly including our neighbor," Trudeau told a briefing, saying this would help efforts to restart the economy.
+"We were able to control the virus better than many of our allies, particularly including our neighbor," Trudeau told a briefing, saying Canada's success would help efforts to restart the economy.

 - READ MORE ON: